 Being creative is about social innovation, and this requires much curiosity and collaborations.
-Throughout the last 3 years, I have had the opportunities to design something that encourage guests to live a more sustainable lifestyle, to have better product recommendations, and to also enjoy their guest experiences at the stores.
+I have had the opportunities to design something that encourage guests to live a more sustainable lifestyle, to have better product recommendations, and to also enjoy their guest experiences at the stores.

 To create a more prominent brand and product awareness with a semi-neon manifesto at the window of the flapship store.